Thomas Daniel (merchant): Legacy

 Daniel died at 92 of "natural decay and sinking of vital powers" at his home 20 Berkeley Square, Bristol on 6 April 1854 and was buried at St Mary's, Henbury where he had his country residence.

 On his death he was described as "amongst the mightiest of our city magnates" in an obituary that says "[there was a time] when the name of Alderman Daniel was almost idolised by [the Tory] party... however ... he had come to be regarded as ranged with the traditions of the past."

 Another obituary said: "...
 Alderman Daniel became the idol of one side, and the dread of the other, and on the occasion of the lamentable riots in this city in 1831, many and deep were the threats uttered by the mob that he should suffer ...
 The estates of the deceased gentleman in the West Indies are of great extent, and he was of course a considerable sufferer by the suicidal policy of our Government a few years since.
 He leaves also large landed estates in Devonshire and Gloucestershire ...
 His business faculties remained unclouded to the very last, and he was actively engaged in the concerns of the eminent firm in which he was senior partner until within a very few days of his death ...
 [He was] the gentleman who for many years enjoyed the title of 'The Father of Bristol'."

-In his will Daniel bequeathed small sums to servants, family, friends, political and business colleagues.
-He left the majority of his estate to his son Thomas (1799–1872).
+In his will Daniel bequeathed sums to servants, family, friends, political and business colleagues.
+He left the majority of his estate to his son Thomas.
 He did not make a single charitable bequest in his will.
 His estate was said to be worth £200,000.
-In 2022 the equivalent value is approximately £26.2 million based on the percentage increase in the Retail Price Index from 1854 to 2022.

-As at 2020, Daniel's main residence in Berkeley Square is a private member's club: The University and Literary Club.
+As at 2020, Daniel's main residence in Berkeley Square is a private member's club: The university and Literary Club.

-In 1836 his son Thomas Daniel purchased Stoodleigh Court and the Stuckeridge Estate in Devon, which was the principle residence of his son (Thomas Daniel Daniel) and grandson (Thomas Carew Daniel).
-Several members of the Daniel family are memorialised in St. Margaret's Church in Stoodleigh.
-The estate was sold in 1885.

-In 1839 his son Thomas Daniel purchased the 707-acre estate of Stockland Bristol for £36,368 from Bristol Corporation, which it had owned since the 16th century.
-He rebuilt the village church and his son Henry Arthur Daniel (1829–1912) was vicar there from 1857 to 1883; the estate remained in the family until it was sold in the early 1950s.
+In 1836 his son Thomas Daniel purchased two estates of over 4,000 acres in Devon (the last of which was sold in 1924); in 1838 he purchased an additional 707-acre estate in Stockland Bristol, in Somerset for £34,000 from the Bristol Corporation, which it had owned since the 16th century.

 Thomas Daniel & Co. remained an active owner of sugar plantations, particularly in British Guiana and Barbados until its voluntary liquidation in 1894.